-Deonte Burton and Isaiah Roby Recalled from Oklahoma City Blue | Oklahoma City Thunder
+Deonte Burton and Isaiah Roby Recalled From Oklahoma City Blue | Oklahoma City Thunder

 Roby has appeared in one game for the Thunder after being acquired from Dallas on Jan.
 24.

-Both are expected to be in uniform tonight when Oklahoma City faces the Cleveland Cavaliers at 7 p.m. at Chesapeake Energy Arena.
+Both are expected to be in uniform this afternoon when the Thunder takes on the Boston Celtics at 2:30 p.m. in Chesapeake Energy Arena.